 SleepSpec Sleep Shades help night owls get to sleep

-Blue light suppresses the production of melatonin – the sleep hormone – which is needed by the body for effective sleep.
-Electronic devices such as computers, cellphones, tablets as well as LED and fluorescent lights emit high levels of blue light.
-Therefore exposure to any of these prevents melatonin production and tells the brain to wake up, thus disturbing the body’s natural rhythm.
+Blue light suppresses the production of melatonin (the sleep hormone), which the body needs for effective sleep.
+Electronic devices, such as computers, smart phones, tablets, as well as LED and fluorescent lights, emit high levels of blue light.
+Therefore, exposure to any of these light sources prevents melatonin production by telling the brain to wake up and, thus, disturbs the body’s natural rhythm.

-The consequences of disrupting the circadian rhythm go beyond just tiredness and lethargy.
+The consequences of disrupting the circadian rhythm go beyond mere tiredness and lethargy.
 Scientists now believe that it can have serious repercussions to one’s health.
-According to Dieter Kunz, director of Sleep Research and the Clinical Chronobiology Research Group at Charité – Universitätsmedizin Berlin, maintaining synchronised circadian rhythms is important to health and well-being.
+According to Dieter Kunz (director of Sleep Research and the Clinical Chronobiology Research Group at Charité, Universitätsmedizin Berlin), maintaining synchronised circadian rhythms is important to health and well-being.
 ‘A growing body of evidence suggests that a desynchronisation of circadian rhythms may play a role in various tumoral diseases, diabetes, obesity and depression,’ he says.

-Therefore those involved in careers with irregular or long work hours such as shift workers have been called ‘models for internal desynchronisation’ and are believed to be prone to diseases including cardiovascular disorders and cancer.
+Hence, those involved in careers with irregular or long work hours, such as shift workers, have been called ‘models for internal desynchronisation’ and are believed to be prone to diseases including cardiovascular disorders and cancer.

-‘Many people work long hours, while other careers just dictate that one work into the night,’ says Dr Robert Daniel, Specialist Ophthalmologist and creator of the SleepSpec.
-‘The problem is that this generally prolongs exposure to blue light subsequently affecting the body’s ability to prepare for sleep.’
+‘Many people work long hours, while other careers just dictate that one work into the night,’ says Dr Robert Daniel, Specialist Ophthalmic Surgeon and creator of the SleepSpec.
+‘The problem is that this generally prolongs exposure to blue light – subsequently affecting the body’s ability to prepare for sleep.’

 Barbara Gillman, who has been a drama coach and radio presenter for many years, has battled consistently with winding down at night and getting to sleep.
 ‘My work often means staying out late – whether it be giving late classes to students or presenting training or attending performances.
 The problem is that when I get home it is difficult to get the brain to shut off and go to sleep,’ says Gillman.